 Meet Mandi.
 Oh how this comes full circle.
-I’ve known Mandi now for over 15 years.
+I’ve known Mandi now for nearly 20 years.
 She’s my friend, my husband’s sister, and bonus-my sister-in-law.
-Mandi found out she was pregnant with her second child early this year.
-She’s having a boy!
+Mandi found out she was pregnant with her second child early in 2019 She’s having a boy!
 With a 10-year-old daughter, she knew this addition would complete her precious family.
 Although being a single mother has its challenges, she’s never met a challenge she couldn’t handle.

 After the ultrasound detected abnormal masses, Mandi went to a family friend who is an oncologist for further testing.
 Not long after, she was in her car and then the unthinkable happens.
 Now Mandi was getting the call, “Mandi-you have breast cancer.”

 Mandi had just been alongside her best friend during her breast cancer journey as well as her step-mom, my mother-in-law.
 Both survivors of 5 years and she remembers like it was yesterday.
 Going to chemo treatments with them, appointments, radiation, all of which you never think in the moment – “will this happen to me?”
 In fact, the odds have to be pretty low right?

 Mandi has zero family history of breast cancer.
 Doctors aren’t sure if the pregnancy hormones are what brought the cancer to surface, but regardless, it happened.
 It happened at 37 years old.
 It happened while 27 weeks pregnant.
 Another reminder that nobody is immune to breast cancer.